Hadeel-Salamin/challenges/Github.md

  make other people’s projects better by offering your changes up to the original project.
  *"Forking is at the core of social coding at GitHub."*

-   - **Fork differs from clone in..**
+   - **Forks differs from clone in..**
   >      A forked repository differs from a clone in that a connection exists between your fork and the original repository itself.
 In this way, your fork acts as a bridge between the original repository and your personal copy where you can contribute back to the original project using Pull Requests.